sf-wdi-gaia/intro-ruby-1/04-ruby-rails/migrations-and-associations/27/one_to_many_challenges.md

 **Once you've finished creating the models:**
   1. Create five items
   2. Create two orders
-  3. Assign three items to the order with id = 1 and two items to the order with id = 2
+  3. Assign three items to the order with id = 1 and two items to the order with id = 2  _(note you may have to adjust the ids if you've created and deleted many)_
   4. For one order, iterate through each of its items and print the item details to the console.
   4. Map each item in your database to its name.